 Civil Rights Leader

-Since 2014, Price has served as the appointed Political Education Co-Chair of the Richmond/Contra Costa Chapter of Black Women Organized for Political Action (BWOPA).
+From 2014 to 2016, Price served as the appointed Political Education Co-Chair of the Richmond/Contra Costa Chapter of Black Women Organized for Political Action (BWOPA).
 In 2014, she ran an inspiring campaign for Assembly District 15.
 In 2016, she was elected to a seat on the Alameda County Democratic Party Central Committee by a landslide over sixteen (16) other candidates.